Bo Wood: New Orleans Saints

-In 1967 he was drafted by the New Orleans Saints.
+In 1967 he was selected by the New Orleans Saints.
 He was drafted in the 6th round (159th overall).
 He made the roster but was traded to the Atlanta Falcons right before the season started.

 Atlanta Falcons

 In 1967 he played for the Atlanta Falcons.
 He played in all 14 games but only one statistic was recorded; a 9 yard kick return.
 He did not make the roster in 1968.
 He was later signed by a Canadian Football League team but did not play for them.

 Later life

 After his playing career, he went back to college to get a masters degree.
 He then was a High School coach for more than 30 years.
 He first started at Bishop Eustace but then went to the Cherry Hill East Cougars and was there for 33 seasons.
 3 players he coached went to the NFL; Pete Kugler, Glenn Foley, and Stan Clayton.
 In 1988 they won the state championship.
 In 1987 he was inducted into the New Jersey Coaches Hall of Fame.
 In 2018 he was inducted into the Cherry Hill East Athletics Hall of Fame.